Countly/countly-sdk-documentation/ios/next.md

   <strong>CocoaPods Support</strong>
   <p>
-    While the Countly iOS SDK supports integration via CocoaPods, we can not be able to help you with issues stemming from the CocoaPods themselves, especially for some advanced use-cases.
+    While the Countly iOS SDK supports integration via CocoaPods, we can not be able to help you with issues stemming from the CocoaPods itself, especially for some advanced use-cases.
   </p>
 </div>